joelouthan/Theologicus/src/matthew/matthew01-01-jesus-christ-is-our-gospel.md

 We read in the beginning in Genesis where God made everything perfect including Adam and Eve, our original parents.
 However, Satan came to steal, kill, and destroy their lives--and believe me, Satan did that perfect.

 Look at the response of the Almighty God.
-God, well within his rights, could have up and did a reset on creation0--which was now falling apart at the seams.
+God, well within his rights, could have up and did a reset on creation--which was now falling apart at the seams.
 He did not.
 He could have easily killed the serpent, Adam, and Eve--for he promised and explained that if we disobey, we would died.
 He did not kill them.
-He could have come down to wage war with flaming swords, head on fire, and cloak dipped in blood to spill out his wrath on Satan and mankind.
+He could have come down to wage war with flaming swords, head on fire, tattoos on his thigh and cloak dipped in blood to spill out his wrath on Satan and mankind.
 He did not.

+### The Good News: God comes into our lives

 >Genesis 3:8–15 (CSB)
 ><sup> 8 </sup> Then the man and his wife heard the sound of the LORD God walking in the garden at the time of the evening breeze, and they hid from the LORD God among the trees of the garden.

-### The Good News: God comes into our lives gently
+### The Good News: God calls us

 ><sup> 9 </sup> So the LORD God called out to the man and said to him, “Where are you?”